-&lt;sup>13 FEMA developed the NRI as an online tool to help communities analyze risk factors when preparing grant applications.
+15 FEMA developed the NRI as an online tool to help communities analyze risk factors when preparing grant applications.
 The NRI is available at: fema.gov/flood-maps/products-tools/national-risk-index.

-&lt;sup>14 Many federal grants are awarded to a designated SAA as the official recipient and administrator for the grant, responsible for sub-recipient oversight of grant-funded activities.
+16 Many federal grants are awarded to a designated SAA as the official recipient and administrator for the grant, responsible for sub-recipient oversight of grant-funded activities.